DIN-Foundation/bcs-ntnu-2021/project-architecture.md

 # Architecture

+This document should not be a top-down perfect description of the architecture, because we don't know the architecture before we tried something.
+This is just to get started...

 ## One application

 We need a single application, which implements all the features.
 The application will implement an agent, an SSI-agent.
 We cannot know which agent will take on which role upfront, so all agents needs all capabilities.